The Goodness of Preservative-Free Wines – 6 Reasons to Purchase Them

 Here are some tips to help you choose the right preservative-free wine for your tastes:

-• Check the Label: Wines that are labelled as "natural" or "minimal intervention" are often preservative-free.
-Look for wines that have a short list of ingredients and no added sulphites.
+- Check the Label: Wines that are labelled as "natural" or "minimal intervention" are often preservative-free.
+Look for wines with a short ingredient list and no added sulphites.

-• Know Your Grapes: Certain grape varieties are more resistant to disease and require fewer chemicals to grow.
-Look for wines made from grapes, like Saperavi, which are less likely to have been treated with synthetic chemicals.
+- Know Your Grapes: Certain grape varieties are more resistant to disease and require fewer chemicals to grow.
+Look for wines made from grapes, such as Saperavi, that are less likely to have been treated with synthetic chemicals.

-• Research the Winery: Many small, independent wineries produce preservative-free wines.
-Look for wineries that are committed to sustainable and organic farming practices, and that use natural fermentation methods to produce their wines.
+- Research the Winery: Many small, independent wineries produce preservative-free wines.
+Look for wineries committed to sustainable, organic farming practices and that use natural fermentation methods to make their wines.

 So, what are you waiting for?
-Grab a bottle (or two) of the tastiest preservative-free, organic red wine from Tamada and enjoy it with your loved ones!
+Grab a bottle (or two) of Australia's tastiest 100% organic wines & wines with no preservatives added, from Tamada, and enjoy them with your loved ones!